 With respect to the cost of matching units donated by the public and delivered to the hospitals for patients who are in need of transplants or for research purposes, we recognize the revenue for one matched cord blood unit upon shipment of the unit and recognize the direct costs equal to the carrying amount of the inventory divided by the estimated future number of successful matches which would become realized through sales during the estimated weighted average remaining useful life of the inventory.
 As of March 31, 2017, the weighted average remaining useful life of the donated cord blood units was estimated to be approximately 19 years.
 Based on the historical increase in the number of cord blood matching inquiries and the number of successful matches of donated units, we estimated the number of successful matches of donated units will increase by 7% per annum.
 There were no material changes to our estimates and assumptions underlying our methodology for the three-year period ended March 31, 2017.
 The reported gross profit (gross margin) from our matching revenue were RMB2.2 million (60%), RMB3.8 million (69%) and RMB4.1 million (70%) for the years ended March 31, 2015, 2016 and 2017, respectively.
 However, any of the above estimates which differ from our expectations may result in material adjustments to direct costs.
-Assuming all other variables remained constant, a 1% increase/(decrease) in annual growth rate as of March 31, 2017 would have increased/(decrease) gross profit by RMB192,000 and (RMB195,000) respectively.
-Assuming all other variable remained constant, an increase/(decrease) in estimated weighted average remaining useful life of cord blood units by one year as of March 31, 2017 would have increased/(decrease) in estimated weighted average remaining useful life of cord blood units by one year as of March 31, 2017 would have increased/(decrease) gross profit by RMB154,000 and RMB(174,000) respectively.
+Assuming all other variables remained constant, a 1% increase/(decrease) in annual growth rate as of March 31, 2017 would have increased/(decrease) in estimated weighted average remaining useful life of cord blood units by one year as of March 31, 2017 would have increased/(decrease) gross profit by RMB192,000 and RMB(174,000) respectively.